By Myprotein Writer Chris Tack

 EPA and DHA are from marine life sources, and are larger molecule strands which unfortunately the human body is unable to convert from the shorter ALA molecules.
 In fact our bodies are only 5% efficient in this conversion process (6,7).

 In simple terms, adding more EPA and DHA into your body’s tissues allows a greater rate of efficiency in blocking pathways of cellular inflammation.
-This inflammation could be acute (e.g. a new muscle tear) or chronic (e.g. long standing atherosclerosis characterised by invasion of white blood cells).
+This inflammation could be acute (short lasting) or chronic (long lasting).

 Having more EPA and DHA means the body is able to manage and reduce the rate and scale of the inflammatory process to promote physiological benefits.